Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 You might be questioned on whether you restructured during the accounting year, and whether this impacted your profits or revenue, along with the transfer of intangibles, and disposed or distributed, and much more.
 You’ll need to be prepared for anything.

 Fortunately, this will only impact mid to large-sized companies who ought to have the resources to cope with it.
-Be aware, however, that the Transfer Pricing Disclosure will have to be submitted within the same timeframe as the rest of your Transfer Pricing documents.
+Be aware, however, that the Transfer Pricing Disclosure Form will have to be submitted within 150 days after the accounting year-end.

 This will also need to be substantiated.
 So, emails, invoices, agreements, board resolutions, and more that pertain to these deals will also be required.